 Cash and cash equivalents within the investment portfolio are measured at amortized cost.
 Investments other than alternative investments are reflected at fair value which is based on either quoted market prices or other pricing models.
-Alternative investments are valued using current estimates of fair value obtained from the investment manager in the absence of readily determinable public market values.
+Alternative investments are reported at net asset value or its equivalent (NAV) reported by the fund managers and assessed as reasonable by the Foundation, which is used as a practical expedient to estimate the fair value of the Foundation's interest therein.
 The estimated fair value of these investments is based on the most recent valuations provided by external investment managers.
 Because alternative investments are not readily marketable, their estimated value is subject to uncertainty and therefore may differ from the value that would have been used had a ready market for such investments existed.
 Such difference could be material.
 Purchases and sales of investments are accounted for on the trade-date basis.
 Investment income is recorded on an accrual basis.